Prag8855/aab/frontend/content/guides/help.md

 - **Immigration lawyer**
     Use my [list of English-speaking lawyers](/guides/english-speaking-lawyers-berlin).
     - **Immigration lawyer hotline** - [09008 529 366 11](tel:0900852936611)
         Use this number to ask quick questions.
 You will talk to Alexander von Engelhardt, a business and immigration lawyer in Berlin.
-It costs €3 per minute.
+It costs €{{LEGAL_HOTLINE_COST_PER_MINUTE|cur}} per minute.
 - **[Red Tape Translation](/out/red-tape-translation-interpreter)**
     They offer immigration coaching.
-They can also come with you to the *Ausländerbehorde*.
+They can also come with you to the *[[Ausländerbehörde]]*.
 They have a lot of experience with visa applications.
 They often help me with this website.
 - **[Verfahrenshinweise zum Aufenthalt in Berlin](/out/vab)** (in German)
-    This is the most detailed description of how the Berlin Ausländerbehörde works.
-All the answers are in there.
+    This is the most detailed description of how the Berlin *[[Ausländerbehörde]]* works.
 Each section is a paragraph of the immigration law.
 - [List of English-speaking relocation consultants](/guides/relocation-agency-in-berlin)
 - [List of English-speaking lawyers in Berlin](/guides/english-speaking-lawyers-berlin)